 What Taxes Apply to Short-Term Rentals in Florida?

-Operators must pay income, state, and county-imposed sales surtax, with additional local transient rental taxes in some counties.
+Operators must pay an income, state, and county-imposed sales surtax and additional local transient rental taxes in some counties.

 Are Occupancy Limits Imposed on Florida Short-Term Rentals?